ismms-himc/cytutils/README.md

 Success or error messages will appear in the main panel in green and red text, respectively.

+![sample_bckg_success_screenshot_img][sample_bckg_success_screenshot]

-If successful, a csv file containing sample background information for the uploaded files will be exported.
-If only some of the FCS files were successfully processed, the csv file will still be exported; however, it will only include the files that were successfully processed.
+A separate csv file containing sample background information for each of the successfully processed files will be exported to the location you chose in step 1.

-[screenshot]: cytof_qc_app/docs/sample_background_app_screenshot.png
+If a sample was not successfully processed, a csv file will not be exported for the file.
+However, this will not affect export of sample background report files for successfully processed files.

+#### CyTOF QC Report Generator

+[app_launch_screenshot]: cytof_qc_app/docs/app_launch_screenshot.png
+[sample_bckg_success_screenshot]: cytof_qc_app/docs/sample_background_tracking_success.png